AbdulRazzak6478/mysql-db-commands/docker_kubernetes/README.md

     docker build -t app-from-github-with-env .

     docker run -it --init --publish 3000: 4000 app-from-github-with-env:latest

+    # EXPOSE 3000  -> connect port to random port in the host system
 ```

 # to clean up the whole system